 If you aren’t using your bullet journal to help keep a cleaning schedule you need to start.
 Since starting my bullet journal cleaning schedules, my cleaning routine is faster, my house stays cleaner, and I haven’t forgotten any of those little once a month or so tasks like cleaning the fridge or oven.

 What I love most about keeping a bullet journal cleaning schedule is I can set up reminders in my daily or weekly spreads to stay on track with my cleaning.
 Additionally, I can plan cleaning for those monthly, every 3 months, and 6 month tasks.

-Check out my post How to Start and Use a Bullet Journal.
+Check out my post How to Start and Use a Bullet Journal with Bullet Journal Examples.

 Before you dive into finding the right bullet journal cleaning tracker, I want to recommend some of the products I use for my own bullet journal.